equivalent/equivalent.github.io/_posts/til/2017-05-25-send-files-of-server.markdown

+---
+layout: til_post
-# Send files from Server
+title:  "Send files from Server"
+categories: til
+disq_id: til-23
+redirect_from:
+  - "/tils/23"
+  - "/tils/23-send-files-from-server"
+---

 Sometimes you are on a server where you generate export file.
 It's easy to just `scp` the file from the server to your local machine.